The FA Cup

 Stanley Matthews finally won the FA Cup at 38, providing a barnstorming second-half display to help Blackpool overturn a 3–1 deficit.
 Stan Mortensen scored a hat-trick — still one of only two hat-tricks in an FA Cup final in the modern era.

-Arsenal led 2–0, United came back to 2–2 in the final minutes — and then Alan Sunderland poked in a winner in injury time to complete one of the most dramatic final finishes in Wembley history.
+Arsenal led 2–0, United came back to 2–2 in the final minutes — and then Alan Sunderland poked in a winner in injury time to complete one of the most dramatic finishes in Wembley history.

 An estimated 200,000 fans stormed into the newly built Wembley for Bolton vs West Ham.
 PC George Scorey on his grey horse Billy famously helped clear the pitch.
 Bolton won 2–0.
-The crowd figure was recorded as 126,047 but the real number was probably double.

 📜 Full List of FA Cup Winners